Local Panama Experts

 The trip.me way of travel

-A fascinating place to see the wildlife and nature of Panama is Coiba National Park, also known as the poor man's Galapagos (a credible title), a real treat for nature enthusiasts who can experience Panama's great biodiversity.
-From spotting whale sharks and dolphins to ticking off over 970 species of birds, Coiba National park is an unspoiled nature love affair.
+Visit Metropolitan Natural Park for hiking and discovering tropical plants and wildlife.
+Coiba National Park, also known as, the poor man's Galapagos, is a real treat for nature enthusiasts.
+Witness Panama’s wildlife and nature, from spotting whale sharks and dolphins.
+Spot over 970 species of birds, and so much more!
+Coiba National Park is a nature love affair.

-When it comes to activities Panama never runs out.
-If you have already fueled your engine with coffee from the coffee highlands of Boquete then I suggest a climb of Panama's highest peak, the Vocan Baru, before either setting off on a long hike, white water rafting, canyoning, diving with the diverse marine life or zip lining through the rainforest.
+When it comes to activities, you’ll never run out of things to do in Panama.
+Not already fueled from the coffee highlands of Boquete?
+Experience a climb to Panama's highest peak, the Volcan Baru.
+Nearby, take a hike, white water raft, or engage in canyoning, diving with the diverse marine life, or zip line through the rainforest.
+Our Panama travel packages can as relaxing or adventurous to fit your preferences.

 A sudden, short outburst of rain is no surprise in Panama, anywhere, anytime.
 But the best times to visit are between mid-December to mid-April.